-Dollar General and Family Dollar both sell their own private-labeled versions of three of the Girl Scouts’ most popular cookies – chocolate/mint, chocolate/peanut butter, and coconut (you know their names!).
-Both stores even shape and color-code their boxes the same as the Girl Scout varieties, with green, red, and purple, so your sweet tooth makes a quick connection!
+Dollar General and Family Dollar both sell their own private-labeled versions of three of the Girl Scouts’ most popular cookies – chocolate/mint, chocolate/peanut butter, and caramel coconut varieties.
+Family Dollar even color-codes their boxes the same as the Girl Scout varieties, with green, red, and purple, so your sweet tooth makes a quick connection!

-These cookies taste exactly like the originals, as their ingredients lists are almost identical.
+These cookies taste very close to the originals, as their ingredients lists are pretty similar.
 In fact, the imitations may be even better.
-For example, both Dollar General’s “Fudge Mint” and Family Dollar’s “Fudge Covered Mint” cookies do not contain any caramel coloring, while the originals do.
+For example, both Dollar General’s “Fudge Mint” and Family Dollar’s “Fudge Covered Mint” cookies do not contain any caramel color, while the originals do.

 And priced at just about $1.50 these knockoffs are a great deal!
 Even better, Dollar General often runs sales on their store-brand snacks, which includes these cookies.

 If you see some in the store, act fast, as these cookies are often sold out, particularly the coconut ones (in our experience).
 Maybe someday they’ll get around to making versions of the other varieties too, to keep all the fans happy year-round.
 (We’re holding out for the peanut butter ones.)